-During removal of the asbestos-containing drywall construction materials; single protective suits, as a minimum, will be worn by the workers and boots, gloves, eye protection and hard hats will be available to each worker as needed.
+During removal of the interior drywall construction and window glazing compound materials; single protective suits, as a minimum, will be worn by the workers and boots, gloves, eye protection and hard hats will be available to each worker as needed.
 Each suit will be properly disposed of at the conclusion of each work period.
 The Contractor will furnish protective suits for the Consultant's use during the project.
 The workers performing the abatement will decontaminate through a three-chambered wet decontamination system which will be constructed as an integral part of the containment.